 You also have the option of redeeming your points for gift cards or on purchases with Apple and Amazon — you can even redeem them for statement credits towards any purchase made on your card, but you’ll receive just 0.6 cents per point in value this way.
 But being that the Amex Gold card is a travel rewards card, we highly recommend you use your points with transfer partners.

 Alternative Card To the Amex Gold Card

 If you want a card that takes luxury travel to the next level, then you might be in the market for the Amex Platinum card.
-The card earns 5x Membership Rewards points per $1 on airfare (up to $500,000 per calendar year; 1x thereafter) and comes packed with benefits that frequent flyers will love, like an annual airline fee credit, access to 6 different airport lounge networks like American Express Centurion lounges and Delta Sky Clubs, plus elite status at Hilton and Marriott hotels (upon enrollment).
+The card earns 5x Membership Rewards points per $1 on airfare (up to $500,000 per calendar year; 1x thereafter), earns 5x on prepaid hotels booked with American Express Travel, and comes packed with benefits that frequent flyers will love, like an annual airline fee credit, access to 6 different airport lounge networks like American Express Centurion lounges and Delta Sky Clubs, plus elite status at Hilton and Marriott hotels (upon enrollment).

 If you’re looking for something a little more affordable in terms of the annual fee that still offers solid travel rewards and benefits, then consider the Chase Sapphire Preferred card.
-For just a $95 annual fee you’ll earn 2x per $1 on travel and dining, 5x on Lyft rides, access to Chase transfer partners, or a 25% bonus when you redeem points through the Chase travel portal.
+For just a $95 annual fee you’ll earn 5x points on travel purchased through Chase Ultimate Rewards, 3x points on dining and 2x points on all other travel purchases.
 Plus all cardholders get a DoorDash DashPass subscription, along with travel protections like trip delay and baggage insurance.